 Best Tips for Healthy Heart

-KEEP your Heart healthy and Prevent Heart Disease.
-Everyone knows heart works nonstop until humans die.
+KEEP your heart healthy and Prevent Heart Disease.
+Everyone knows that heart works nonstop until humans die.
 A healthy heart is essential for overall health.
-For keeping health hearth you make little change in your lifestyle, it means take healthy nutrition food, do exercising and avoids some bad habits that can increase our risk of heart disease, stroke, and heart attack.
-Ones good news for you it can largely preventable
+For keeping healthy hearth you make a little change in your lifestyle, it means take healthy nutrition food, do exercising and avoids some bad habits that can increase our risk of heart disease, stroke, and heart attack.
+Ones good news for you it can preventable

 First You Try to Know Your Risk

 - High blood pressure

 - Depression, social isolation and lack of quality support